Damat Mehmed Ali Pasha

 Damat Mehmed Ali Pasha (1813–1868) was an Ottoman statesman and diplomat.
 He served as the Grand Vizier from October 3, 1852, to May 14, 1853, on the eve of the Crimean War.
 Along with Fuad Pasha, Mehmed Emin Âli Pasha and Mustafa Reşid Pasha, he was one of the main reformers of the Tanzimat period.
+He was also the last Kapudan Pasha of the Ottoman Empire (a position akin to Grand Admiral/Admiral of the Fleet, but with broader governmental powers) before the office was abolished in 1867.